Holodomor: Genocide question

 Other historians such as Michael Ellman consider the Holodomor a crime against humanity, but do not classify it as a genocide.
-Economist Steven Rosefielde and Robert Conquest, a historian and outspoken anti-communist, consider the death toll to be primarily due to state policy, not poor harvests.
+Economist Steven Rosefielde and historian Robert Conquest consider the death toll to be primarily due to state policy, and poor harvests.
 Following the dissolution of the Soviet Union, Conquest was granted access to the Soviet state archives alongside other western academics.
-Wheatcroft later claimed that that in a unpublished private correspondence Conquest wrote that the Holodomor was not purposefully inflicted by Stalin but his inadequate response did worsen the famine.
-In an interview recorded in 2006 Conquest stated the Holodomor should be recognized as an attack on the Ukrainian people and discussed some of the problems surrounding the label genocide.
+In 2004, Wheatcroft published a private correspondence that he had with Conquest.
+In the exchange, Conquest wrote that he is now of the opinion that the Holodomor was not purposefully inflicted by Stalin but "what I argue is that with resulting famine imminent, he could have prevented it, but put 'Soviet interest' other than feeding the starving first – thus consciously abetting it".
+In an interview recorded in 2006 Conquest stated the Holodomor should be recognized as an attack on the Ukrainian people and discussed problems with the use of the term genocide.

 Robert Davies, Stephen Kotkin, Stephen Wheatcroft and J. Arch Getty reject the notion that Stalin intentionally wanted to kill Ukrainians, but conclude that Stalinist policies and widespread incompetence among government officials set the stage for famine in Ukraine and other Soviet republics.
-In 1991, American historian Mark Tauger considered the Holodomor primarily the result of natural conditions and failed economic policy, not intentional state policy.
+Anne Applebaum believes that the famine was planned to undermine Ukrainian identity but discusses how shifts in understanding of the term genocide mean that it is more difficult to apply now that it was when the term was initially conceived.
+Another argument she puts forward is that the question of genocide is not as important as it once was because it was a proxy debate about Ukraine and Ukrainians' right to exist, a right which no longer needs historic justification.